-A rich, full-bodied wine with a beautiful ruby color and aromas of currants, baked plum and herbal spice.
+A rich, full-bodied wine with a beautiful ruby color and aromas of currants, tobacco, baked plum and earthy herbal notes.
 Integrated tannins provide a smooth long finish.

 Tempranillo pairs well with all kinds of foods because it’s savory.
 In Spain, it’s paired with roasted vegetables and grilled or braised meats.
 Try it with lasagna, pizza and dishes with tomato-based sauces and also Mexican food, such as chile rellenos or enchiladas.

 Grown in the Lodi Appellation, this variety does extremely well in the warm sunny days and cool nights, similar to the Mediterranean climate.
 This vineyard is located in the sub appellation called Mokelumne River AVA, which is characterized by well-drained, sandy soil types.
 The vines are grown in bilateral configuration, with vertical shoot positioning.
 Vine balance is key, with shoot, leaf and cluster removal during the growing season.